 The Company has elected not to recognize right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
 The lease payments associated with these leases are charged directly to profit or loss on a straight-line basis over the lease term.

-New accounting standards and interpretations adopted during the current period
+New accounting pronouncements and adopted policies